Listen to the show.

 Dr. Darren Naish

-Paleontologist, co-host of the Tetrapod Zoology Podcast
+Paleontologist, author of the world-famous Tetrapod Zoology blog

 Here you will always be able to find the latest installations of the show.
 Hate podcast apps and want to listen to the show when you want and how you want?
 Keep an eye on here.